ayoayco/Cozy/README.md

 # Cozy Reader
-Store all your favorite online articles for safe-keeping.
+Remove distractions and store all your favorite articles for safe-keeping.
 That's it.
 That's the app.

 👉 [**cozy-reader.netlify.app/**](https://cozy-reader.netlify.app/)